spences10/blog.scottspence.me/src/pages/2018/2018-03-02-styled-components/index.md

 aaaaand!
 Still no change!! 😁 Cool, we have now replaced all the css with styled-components, now we can take a look at `injectGlobal`.

-Lets take a look at how the `App.js` file looks now before we move on:
+Lets take a look at how the `App.js` file should look before we move
+on:

 ```js
 import React, { Component } from 'react'